Rising Damp Treatments For Brisbane Properties

 Rising damp happens when groundwater rises up through tiny cracks (or capillaries) in brickwork and masonry through a process known as capillary action.
 Rising damp is a serious issue that can cause damage to the building’s structural integrity as well as its aesthetics.

-The severity of rising damp is dependant on several factors including the level of groundwater, the salt levels within the groundwater, the pore (or capillary) structure of the masonry materials (bluestone, brick, sandstone, mortar etc…) and the rate at which the water evaporates away from the surface of the wall.
+The severity of rising damp is dependent on several factors including the level of groundwater, the salt levels within the groundwater, the pore (or capillary) structure of the masonry materials (bluestone, brick, sandstone, mortar etc…) and the rate at which the water evaporates away from the surface of the wall.
 As with most building issues, the longer the issue is left unaddressed, the more damage is caused.

 Occasionally this water permeation and creeping up the walls is referred to as salt damp – particularly in South Australia where the soil contains much higher salinity.
 On the western coast and eastern seaboard, it is usually referred to simply as rising damp but often has an element of salt-attack itself.